marvinrabe/laravel-graphql-test/README.md

 # GraphQL Testing Helper for Laravel

-Provides you a simple GraphQL testing trait.
-Works best with [Lighthouse](https://lighthouse-php.com/).
+Elegant GraphQL testing utilities for Laravel.
+Works with any GraphQL library.
+Especially with [Lighthouse](https://lighthouse-php.com/).

 ## Installation